Zztorp/fe20tp1_marker/README.md

 <img src="img/github/negin.jpg" width="150px" height="150px" align="left" padding="60px">

 ### Negin Jalaian
- Production focus:  Implemented the  rich text editor library, CK Editor.
-Developed  the  search function and the dark mode feature.
-Worked on the CSS and the  responsive design features.
+ Production focus:   Implementation of CK Editor 5, developed  the  search function and the dark mode feature.
+Worked on the  HTLM, CSS and the  responsive design features.
 This was  the first project where I used Git and GitHub.

 [Github](https://github.com/negin1) & [LinkedIn](https://www.linkedin.com/in/negin-jalalian-68324824/)
 <br>